Individual Development and Identity

 MLK Wins the Nobel Prize

-He was the youngest person ever to win the Nobel Peace Prize.
+He was one of the youngest persons ever to win the Nobel Peace Prize.
 Martin Luther King, Jr., was born in Atlanta in 1929 as Michael Luther King.
 His father later changed their names.
 He grew up on Auburn Avenue near Ebenezer Baptist Church, where his grandfather and father were pastors.
-King graduated from Morehouse College, became […]
+King graduated from Morehouse […]

 October 15, 1991